epam/fonda/doc/scRnaExpressionFastqWorkflow.md

 ### Overall workflow description

-**scRnaExpression_Fastq** RNA sequencing data for gene expression analysis using fastq data with specific input parameters.
+**scRnaExpression_Fastq** single cell RNA sequencing data for gene expression analysis using fastq data

 The workflow provides the following available tools for each analytic step: